If you are thinking of buying a house, then you have probably already heard of FHA loans.

 For borrowers with a 580 or higher credit score are able to qualify with just 3.5% down.
 Borrowers should also have no more than one late payment within the past 12 months.
-No bankruptcies or foreclosures within the past 3 years and no open judgements or tax liens.
+No bankruptcies or foreclosures within the past 3 years and no open judgments or tax liens.
 If you do have a credit score in the 580-640 range then an FHA loan is a perfect fit for you.

 FHA Loan Requirements